keboola/developers-docs/extend/docker/quick-start.md

     docker run --volume=/c/Users/ondre/data/:/data/ test

-Where the contents of the sample data folder are put in the user’s' home directory.
-If you have set everythingeveryting correctly, you should see **All done** and a `destination.csv` file will appear in the `data/out/tables/` directory.
+Where the contents of the sample data folder are put in the users' home directory.
+If you have set everything correctly, you should see **All done** and a `destination.csv` file will appear in the `data/out/tables/` directory.

 ### Step 5.1 Debugging